Tips for home renting

 1. Do your research

 Spend plenty of time investigating the area.
 The advantage of renting is that you can move when your tenancy is up, but don't think too short-term – make sure this is the area you want to live in.
-If you have children make sure you look into the local schools and not just the nearest one – you may not be guaranteed a place.
-The best way to get a feel for an area is to visit and have a wander around on foot.

 2. Use the whole rental market